 Plasmids pcDNA-PB1, pcDNA-PA, pcDNA-PB2, pcDNA-NP, pPolI-NA {Fodor 2002}, and pcDNA-PB1a {Vreede 2004} have been described previously.
 To construct plasmids expressing mutant PB1 proteins D27N and T677A, the plasmid pcDNA-PB1 was subjected to site-directed mutagenesis.
 PB1 expression was analysed by western blot using antibody GTX125923 (GeneTex).

-Primer extension
+Primer extension and RT-PCR

 To analyse the activity of the PB1 mutations in cell culture, plasmids expressing the proteins PA, PB2, NP and PB1 of influenza A/WSN/33 were transfected into HEK 293T cells together with a plasmid expressing either the wildtype NA vRNA or a 246-nt long segment 5-based template {te Velthuis 2018}.
 Twenty-four hours post transfection, the RNA was extracted using Trizol (Invitrogen), and the steady state RNA levels assessed using reverse transcription with 32P-labelled oligonucleotides against the viral RNA species and ribosomal 5S RNA as described previously {te Velthuis 2016}{te Velthuis 2018}.
 32P-derived signals were imaged using phosphorimaging on a Typhoon scanner and analysed using Prism (GraphPad).
 In all experiments, the apparent RNA levels were background corrected using the PB1a mutant and normalised to the 5S rRNA loading control.
+RT-PCRs were performed using the protocol and primers described previously {te Velthuis 2018}.

 Luciferase-based interferon expression assay